 Avoid Drugs and Alcohol

-It’s estimated that one-third of people with major depression also struggle with alcohol addiction.
-More often than not, people with depression use drugs or alcohol as a way to self-medicate.
-However, this can actual worsen depression and cause other health problems. ⁶²
+About one-third of people with major depression also face alcohol addiction.
+Many use drugs or alcohol to self-medicate, but this often worsens depression and leads to other health issues. ⁶²

 - Financial and legal issues